 What are a few common mistakes people make when it comes to firing up the BBQ?

 - Starting the gas just before cooking, therefore attempting to cook when the barbecue has not pre-heated properly.
-You’ll want to light a gas BBQ 8-12 minutes beforehand.
+You’ll want to light a gas BBQ 8-12 minutes beforehand to reach optimal temperature for searing and cooking. (at least to 450F for searing and 350F for cooking through)

 - Not thinking ahead and lighting the charcoal or wood too late.
 For these heat sources, you’ll want to light 45-60 minutes before cooking.